nllz/IRTF-HRPC/draft-political.md

 In the same way --in another and more recent example-- the very existence automobiles impose physical forms on the world different from those that come from the electric tram or the horse-cart.
 The logic of the automobile means speed and the rapid covering of distance, which encourages suburban development and a tendency toward conurbation.
 But even if that did not happen, widespread automobile use requires paved roads, and parking lots and structures.
 These are pressures that come from the automotive technology itself, and would not arise without that technology.

 In much same way, then, networking technology, such as protocols, creates its own demands.
 One of the most important conditions for protocol success is its incremental deployability {{RFC5218}}.
-This means that the network already contains constrains on what can be deployed into it.
+This means that the network already contains constraints on what can be deployed into it.
 In this sense the network creates its own paths, but also has its own objective.
 According to this view the goal of the network is interconnection and connectivity; more connectivity is good for the network.
 Proponents of this positions also often describe the Internet as an organism with its own unique ecosystem.

 In this position it is not necessarily clear where the 'social' ends and the 'technical' begins, and it could be argued that the distinction itself is a social construction {{BijkerLaw}} or that a real-life distinction between the two is hard to be made {{Bloor}}.